johnsonwlu/Forward-Security-Notes-Page-Application/README.md

     `npm start`

-4. Go to your local browser and enter the following to access the notes page: http://localhost:3000/
+5. Go to your local browser and enter the following to access the notes page: http://localhost:3000/

 ### Docker Setup Instructions

 For this assessment, I have submitted the docker containers as .tar files.
 Please do the following within this folder to run the application through docker:

-1. Download the `Dockers Containers` folder above the instructions file and then open up a terminal
+1. Download the `Dockers Containers` zip file

+2. Unzip the downloaded file and then open up a terminal

-2. in the terminal please cd into the `Docker Containers` folder and use the following commands:
+2. In the terminal please navigate to the `Docker Containers` folder within the unzipped file (it is possible that the unzipped file will also be named `Docker Containers` so please navigate to the `Docker Containers` folder within the folder named `Docker Containers` if there is one) and use the following commands:

     `docker load -i frontend.tar`